-When my wife and I lived in the Windsor area, just across the border from Detroit, we held an Annual Pass to The Henry Ford Museum in Dearborn, MI.
-But our favorite part of that great institution was Greenfield Village!
+My wife and I live in the Windsor area, just across the border from Detroit, and hold an Annual Pass to The Henry Ford Museum in Dearborn, MI.
+But our favorite part of that great institution is Greenfield Village!

 Here you can go back in time to when the electric light bulb was only installed in one house, the Model T was just getting started, and living was simpler and more wholesome.
 And you can even ride in a real Model T, just like we did here: